 It’s just three miles down the road before you’re called into action again at the B2123 exit.
 Come off the A27 here and take the third exit at the end of the ramp towards Falmer.
 Go across another roundabout and turn right onto Village Way for the stadium.
 Of course, do bear in mind the below postcodes and locations for the Park and Ride sites.

 Brighton & Hove Albion have three Park and Ride sites in operation:

 2 – “Park and Ride 2” (BN2 4AT) Currently Closed

 The first of these (Mill Road) has 450 spaces and is at the end of the A23.
 It’s the most popular too; filling up 90 minutes before kick-off on most occasions.
 The Racecourse is much larger with 700 spaces, although buses from here take 20 minutes.

 All sites are served by at least one wheelchair-accessible bus for disabled supporters.

 Services to: BRIGHTON (for LONDON ST PANCRAS)

 The nearest station to the ground is Falmer, which is literally outside the stadium.
-If you’re not fancying that additional connection from Brighton, you’re out of luck as Brighton’s main station is five miles away and not walkable unless you have a spare hour-and-a-half.
+If you’re not liking the look of that additional connection from Brighton, you’re out of luck; Brighton’s main station is five miles away and not walkable unless you have a spare hour-and-a-half.